Pokagon Band of Potawatomi Indians

 Pokagon Band of Potawatomi Indians (Potawatomi: Pokégnek Bodéwadmik) are a federally recognized Potawatomi-speaking tribe based in southwestern Michigan and northeastern Indiana.
 Tribal government functions are located in Dowagiac, Michigan.
 They occupy reservation lands in a total of ten counties in the area.

 The Pokagon are descendants of the residents of allied Potawatomi villages that were historically located along the St. Joseph, Paw Paw and Kalamazoo rivers in what are now southwest Michigan and northern Indiana.
-They were the only Potawatomi band to gain permission from the United States government to remain in Michigan after Indian removal in the 1830s.
+They were one of few Potawatomi bands to successfully resist removal by the United States government in the 1830s.
 The tribe has been federally recognized since 1994 legislation affirmed its status; it has established self-government.

 History

 Some believe the Potawatomi originated as a people along the Atlantic coastline at the mouth of the St. Lawrence River.
 Archaeologists say they migrated south from Ontario about 1,000 years ago.
 Other tribal elders, including Michael Williams, told that Potawatomi originated at the mouth of the Grand River at its mouth at Lake Michigan or along the St. Joseph River near Mishawaka, Indiana.
 Some followers believe over centuries, along with the Ojibwe and Odawa Anishinaabe peoples, they migrated west to the Great Lakes region some 500–800 years ago in a "Great Migration."

 The Pokagon Band of Potawatomi Indians were party to 11 treaties with the federal government, with the major land cession being under the 1833 Treaty of Chicago.
 During the Indian removals, many Potawatomi bands were moved west, but Chief Leopold Pokagon negotiated to keep his Potawatomi band of 280 people in southwestern Michigan.
-They were the only Potawatomi band who did not remove west of the Mississippi River.
+They were the only Potawatomi band from Michigan that did not remove west of the Mississippi River.

 Under the Indian Reorganization Act of 1934, the Pokagon Band wanted to restore self-government and requested recognition as a tribe by the Department of the Interior, but were denied because of conditions of their treaties and the legislation.
 After years of petitioning, the Pokagon Band regained recognition in 1994 through legislation affirming their status.

-Many of the cities and streets in the Michigan area have adopted Potawatomi names.